 After having looked at the three most iconic designs of the first of the "Star Wars" prequels, I've decided to move onwards and start looking into the designs of Amidala’s wardrobe in the second installment of the prequels: “Star Wars: Attack of the Clones”.

-The first of the designs that we will be breaking apart will be the “Travel” gown.
+The first of the designs that I will be breaking apart will be the “Travel” gown.

 She wears this dress during her journey back to Naboo, disguised as a young matron from the Thousand Moons system.
 It’s not one of the most remembered gowns, but it’s a very striking piece of design with very interesting influences.